-Q: Republicans on the Hill say that while the investigation may not have reached into the upper echelons of the Justice Department, the upper echelons should have known about it, as leaders of the department.
+PARTICIPANT: Republicans on the Hill say that although the investigation may not have reached into the upper echelons of the Justice Department, the upper echelons should have known about it as leaders of the department.
 What do you say about that?

-ATTY GEN. HOLDER: There are an awful lot of things that go on in the Justice Department.
-There are Operation Fast and Furious -- I'm sure there are Operation -- fill in the blank -- going on right now that people here in the department are not aware of.
-We put down -- one of the things that I have tried to do as attorney general is to place in the field the responsibility and the discretion for enforcement activities, setting broad parameters here in the department, with the expectation that those parameters would be followed and filled in by specific enforcement actions.
-And the people, the men and women in the field, do a great job.
+MR. HOLDER: There are an awful lot of things that go on in the Justice Department.
+There are operations fast and furious.
+I'm sure there are operations fill in the back going on right now that people here in the department are not aware of.
+We put down -- one of the things that I have tried to do as Attorney General is to place in the field the responsibility and the discretion for enforcement activities, setting broad parameters here in the department with the expectation that those parameters would be followed and filled in by specific enforcement actions, and the people, the men and women in the field, do a great job.